yanone/Yanone-GlyphsApp-Scripts/README.md

 ### Create Missing Brace Layers in Components

-This script goes through all component glyphs and adds missing intermediate masters (called "Brace Layers" in Glyphs) to the component glyphs where their respective source glyps have them.
+This script goes through all component glyphs and adds missing intermediate masters (called "Brace Layers" in Glyphs) to the component glyphs where their respective base glyphs have them.
 For instance, if an `e` has a brace layer, all glyphs based on it such as `é` etc. also need a brace layer at the same value.

 This is necessary to create correct Variable Fonts in environments outside Glyphs (such as [googlefonts/fontmake](https://github.com/googlefonts/fontmake), and even in Glyphs itself as of this writing, August 2019).

 Otherwise, component glyphs’ metrics get interpolated linearly between the main masters, ignoring the intermediate masters, while the outlines get interpolated correctly.
-This leads to sidebearing discrepancies between instances of a Variable Font and the same instance when generated statically.
+This leads to sidebearing discrepancies of component glyphs with base glyphs referencing intermediate masters between instances of a Variable Font and the same instance when generated statically from within Glyphs, when the metrics are interpolated correctly.

 ### Expand Intermediate Masters